pmckenna2425/cse15l-lab-reports/Lab-Report-3.md

 # Lab Report 3: Researching Commands
-For this lab report I'll research grep alternatives and options.
+For this lab report I'll research `grep` alternatives and options.

 ## `grep` as a filter for `ls`:
-By performing the usual `ls` command to list the contents of a path and then adding `| grep <String>`, we can filter out files that don't contain that string.
+By performing the usual `ls` command to list the contents of a path and then adding `| grep <String>`, we return only the files whose names contain `<String>`.
 Here's two examples from `./technical`:
 ![Image1](grepfilter.png)
 In this example, we can see that `technical/911report` has many files but only one containing `"preface"`.
 What the command `ls technical/911report | grep "preface"` did is filter the `ls` command for only those files containing `"preface"`.